Monroe County, WI

 Batteries

-Batteries are a common household item used daily in some form, but what do you do with them once they are no longer working or needed.
-Alkaline batteries are safe to throw away in your trash.
-They are not considered hazardous in the battery world, and they will not cause a landfill fire.
-RECHARGEABLE batteries are a different story.
-All rechargeable batteries, need to be recycled and if not properly managed at the end of their useful life, can cause harm to human health or the environment.
-To prevent fires, tape battery terminals and/or place your rechargeable batteries in a container or plastic bag and bring to Solid Waste Spring Clean Sweep.
+RECHARGEABLE batteries need to be recycled and if not properly managed at the end of their useful life, can cause harm to human health or the environment.
+To prevent fires, tape battery terminals and/or place your rechargeable batteries in a container or plastic bag and bring to the Solid Waste Department.
+The fee for disposal is $1/lb. and car batteries are free.

 Plastic, plastic.....it's everywhere!